-Show students a sample of a first draft with cross outs and corrections.
+Show students the sample of a first draft with cross outs and corrections.
+The blackline masters include a copy of the messy draft on page 21.
 First drafts should be done in pen so that erasures are impossible; the first draft will be messy.
 The final draft may be typed or written in pencil or erasable pen so that the student may correct inevitable errors more easily.